February Updates

 We've also refreshed our documentation and in-world communications:

-- New Stargate Standards of Placement (SSoP) guidelines have been authored and published, offering clear directives for gate placement.
+- New Stargate Standards of Placement (SSoP) guidelines have been authored and published,

-- The initial registration message now includes handy links to the SSoP, the manual, and our Discord channel, ensuring users have all the resources they need to jump into the network with ease.
+- The initial registration message now includes handy links to the SSoP, the manual, and our Discord channel,

 Security and System Enhancements